Skip to main content

 neofetch

 The Arch User Repository has everything.
-That obscure Japanese font you need?
+That obscure font you need?
 AUR.
-That beta version of an app that hasn’t been packaged anywhere else?
+That beta app nobody’s packaged yet?
 AUR.
-Someone in the community has already packaged it, and you’re one yay -S away from having it.
+One yay -S and you’re done.

 Why You Probably Shouldn’t